-Daria followed Tomal into a vast adobe room supported by a central wooden column that branched out into the ceiling beams.
+Daria followed Tomal into a vast adobe room supported by a central wooden column.
 Bushes and flowering plants surrounded the column and lined the walls, making the place feel a bit like a forest.
-A group of well-dressed Dunmer and a few outlanders seated around a table discussed business over cups of coffee and under a cloud of tanna smoke emanating from a bright blue hookah.
-Silk-screen panels sectioned off a handful of smaller offices and a desk made of imported hardwood, probably from Elswyer, stood at the front.
+A group of well-dressed Dunmer and a few outlanders seated around a table discussed business over cups of coffee and under a cloud of tanna smoke flowing from a bright blue hookah.
+Silk-screen panels sectioned off a handful of smaller offices.
+A bulky desk made of imported hardwood, probably from Elswyer, stood before the door front.

 “Serjo Sloan!
 Truly, I am honored.”

 “Muthsera Grilvayn, always a pleasure,” Tomal said.
-He smiled as well and sauntered closer to her, leaning forward a bit.
+He smiled back and sauntered closer to her, leaning forward a bit.
 “I trust the morning finds you well?”